Aman1337g/blog/content/_index.md

 ---
 # Your Friendly Neighbourhood 🦸

 Welcome to my website.
-I’m Aman Kumar Gupta, a final student at IIIT Bhubaneswar.
+I’m Aman Kumar Gupta, a final year student at IIIT Bhubaneswar.

 Here I share thoughts and learnings about technical topics such as, Kubernetes, Cloud Native technologies, DevOps and Linux.
 I'm also very